yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 #### Data Processing

 Data processing is achieved by the use of data processing frameworks that typically transform data in  several steps.
-Some frameworks model the transformation in a form of a **Directed Acyclic Graph (DAG)**.
+Some frameworks model the transformation in a form of a **Directed Acyclic Graph (DAG) e.g Apache Airflow**.
 Apart from the root and final nodes, every inner node on the DAG comprises of an **incoming and outgoing** arrow called **source and target** respectively.
-DAGs are great to model transformation as they clearly show dependencies and prevent backward propagation in the transformation pipeline.
+DAGs are great to model transformation as they clearly show dependencies and prevent backward flow in the transformation pipeline.
 An Orchestrator of the pipeline usually have the following tasks:
 - Supervises the correct execution of the pipeline
 - Uses a **schedular** to cordinate executions of the pipeline
 - Uses an executor to run the tasks